England against Scotland is world football’s oldest international rivalry and the old rivals meet once again at Hampden Park this week.

 Alan Shearer opened the scoring after a cagey first half, meeting Gary Neville’s brilliant cross at the back post, though Scotland were handed an avenue back into the contest as Tony Adams clumsily brought down Gordon Durie.

-David Seaman – with the self-claimed help of Uri Geller’s psychokinesis as the illusionist floated above Wembley in a helicopter, a bizarre sentence even when wrote more than two decades later – saved Gary McAlliser’s resulting penalty, with England securing three points just moments later.
+David Seaman – with the self-claimed help of Uri Geller’s psychokinesis as the illusionist floated above Wembley in a helicopter (a bizarre sentence even when wrote more than two decades later) – saved Gary McAlliser’s resulting penalty, with England securing three points just moments later.

 Geller claimed to have moved the ball on the spot as McAllister was about to make contract and whilst doubt remains over the spoon-bender’s strange claims, there was plenty of magic about Gazza’s clincher.

-The first lifted the ball over the bewildered Colin Hendry with his left foot, whilst the second volleyed the ball crisply beyond Andy Goram with his right as England took bragging rights and marched on towards the semi-finals.
+The first lifted the ball over the bewildered Colin Hendry with his left foot, whilst the second volleyed the ball crisply beyond Andy Goram with his right, as England took bragging rights and marched on towards the semi-finals.

 Scotland 2-2 England (2017)

-England had made light work of Scotland with a 3-0 win at Wembley in their first meeting, but travelling to a raucous Hampden Park proved a different affair entirely as Harry Kane’s late goal rescued a point for Gareth Southgate’s side.
+England had made light work of Scotland with a 3-0 win at Wembley in their first encounter, but travelling to a raucous Hampden Park proved a different affair entirely as Harry Kane’s late goal rescued a point for Gareth Southgate’s side.

 Substitute Alex Oxlade-Chamberlain’s solo goal looked to have earned England a hard-fought 1-0 win north of the border, only for the game to turn on its head within the final three minutes.

-Leigh Griffiths curled home a brilliant 87th-minute free-kick to restore parity and send the home crowd into raptures, with the Scotland fans in dreamland when the forward repeated the trick just minutes later.
+Leigh Griffiths curled home a brilliant 87th-minute free-kick to restore parity and send the home crowd into raptures, with the Scotland fans soon in dreamland when the forward repeated the trick just minutes later.

 Griffiths – from an almost identical position – bent the ball beyond the despairing dive of Joe Hart as the stadium officials announced four minutes of added time, but there proved to be one last sting in the tail to deny a famous Scotland victory.